I tried image analysis with the multimodal capabilities of Foundation Models

 Step 1: Project Setup

 Create a new iOS project in Xcode and use the FoundationModels framework.
-No additional SPM dependencies are required, as it can be used as a system framework.
+No additional SPM dependencies are required, as it is available as a system framework.

-No special configuration is needed in Info.plist, but you must use a device with Apple Intelligence enabled.
+No special settings are required in Info.plist, but you need to use a device with Apple Intelligence enabled.

 First, add a simple screen that executes a process and displays the result as text when a button is tapped to run the sample code.
-The action1() section is intended to contain the process described below.
+It is assumed that the processing described below will be added to the action1() section.

 import SwiftUI